timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-03-28
+# Objectives for Today 2025-04-03

 - Just Chatting as we Get started & warmed up.
+- Turtle Bot authentication with Twitch.
 - How did Windows nightly builds go last night with git branch adjustments?
-- Putting interface art into game!!
-Wooo. 🥳 Getting Level Information screen in!
-- Day ends by lunch time, might even be an early lunch...
+- Research and pondering about ____ dreams Tim had for Turbo Boom! comic.
+- Dive into Terrible Brakes & icePhysics to match the Unity prototype.

 ## Events / Notices / Coming Soon

-- Editing and Writing #3, #4 and #5 of the Prefab Article series.